-As a participant in the Commonwealth's net metering program through our MW solar/landfill gas/wind/digester gas project, we read with concern the recent proposed net metering changes published on July 5, 2014 in the Pennsylvania Bulletin.
+As a participant in the Commonwealth's net metering program, we read with concern the recent proposed net metering changes published on July 5, 2014 in the Pennsylvania Bulletin.

 Our understanding is that the net metering rules were established to promote the use of renewable energy in the Commonwealth under the AEPS by facilitating the development of local renewable power projects.
 In our opinion, however, the proposed modifications will undermine these objectives and slow the acceptance of these environmentally responsible technologies.